The 7 Best Ways to Avoid Teacher Burnout in 2022

 When teachers get burnt out, everyone loses.
-The teacher, administrators, students, and even colleagues all feel the effects of one teacher losing their passion.
+The teacher, administrators, students, and even colleagues all feel the effects of one instructor losing the passion to teach.

 So how do you keep your passion alive in an age of strict standards, individualized education, and other teaching challenges?